isomerpages/govtech-gobusiness-main/_covid-19/07a-immediateschemes.md

 * 4 months’ rental waiver for commercial tenants in government-owned/managed residential premises
 * 2 months' rental waiver for non-resident tenants in government-owned/managed residential premises

-Click <a href="https://go.gov.sg/nearebate" target="_blank" style="color:#037e8a">here</a> for NEA Rebate Details.
+<a href="https://go.gov.sg/nearebate" target="_blank">Find Out NEA Rebate Details</a>

-Click <a href="https://go.gov.sg/hdbrebate" target="_blank" style="color:#037e8a">here</a> for HDB Rebate Details.
+<a href="https://go.gov.sg/hdbrebate" target="_blank">Find Out HDB Rebate Details</a>

-Click <a href="https://go.gov.sg/slarebate" target="_blank" style="color:#037e8a">here</a> for SLA Rebate Details.
+<a href="https://go.gov.sg/slarebate" target="_blank">Find Out SLA Rebate Details</a>

-Click <a href="https://go.gov.sg/nacadvisory" target="_blank" style="color:#037e8a">here</a> for MCCY Rebate Details.
+<a href="https://go.gov.sg/nacadvisory" target="_blank">Find Out MCCY Rebate Details</a>

 #### Government Cash Grant for SME Tenants in Private Properties

-* Automatically disbursed to qualifying property owners from end-July 2020
+Automatically disbursed to qualifying property owners from end-July 2020
   * Cash grant of ~0.8 month's of rent for qualifying commercial property owners
   * Cash grant of ~0.64 month's of rent for qualifying non-residential property owners, e.g. industrial and office properties

-Click <a href="https://go.gov.sg/smecashgrant" target="_blank" style="color:#037e8a">here</a> for more information.
+<a href="https://go.gov.sg/smecashgrant" target="_blank">Find Out More</a>

 #### Corporate Income Tax Rebate

-* Corporate Income Tax Rebate for YA2020
+Corporate Income Tax Rebate for YA2020
   * 25% of tax payable, capped at $15,000 per company

-Click <a href="https://go.gov.sg/corporateincometax" target="_blank" style="color:#037e8a">here</a> for more information.
+<a href="https://go.gov.sg/corporateincometax" target="_blank">Find Out More</a>

 #### Deferment of Higher CPF Contribution Rates

-* Increase in CPF contribution rates for senior workers deferred by 1 year, from 1 January 2021 to 1 January 2022
+Increase in CPF contribution rates for senior workers deferred by 1 year, from 1 January 2021 to 1 January 2022

 #### Season Parking Waiver for Private Bus Season Parking Holders

 * On 26 March 2020, the government announced the Private Bus Support Package (PBSP).
 As part of the PBSP, private bus (including coach) season parking pass holders at all Government-owned car parks received a 6-month waiver of season parking fees from 1 May to 31 October 2020.
 * With effect from 31 October 2020, this season parking waiver will be extended till 31 March 2021.

-Click <a href="/images/govassist/MR08420_Extension of Season Parking Waiver for Private Bus Season Parking Holders.pdf" target="_blank" style="color:#037e8a">here</a> for more information.
+<a href="/images/govassist/MR08420_Extension of Season Parking Waiver for Private Bus Season Parking Holders.pdf" target="_blank">Find Out More</a>

-Click <a href="/images/govassist/FAQs_Extension of Season Parking Waiver for Private Bus Season Parking Holders.pdf" target="_blank" style="color:#037e8a">here</a> for FAQs.
+<a href="/images/govassist/FAQs_Extension of Season Parking Waiver for Private Bus Season Parking Holders.pdf" target="_blank">View FAQs</a>